sara-sabr/ITStrategy/_pages/en/enable-learning.md

 > "What is needed is a new definition of being smart, one that promotes higher levels of human thinking and emotional engagement.
 The new smart will be determined not by what or how you know but by the quality of your thinking, listening, relating, collaborating, and learning."

 In conclusion, ESDC should focus on both hiring and training with an aim to increase the soft skills among its employees.
 More research need be, and will be, conducted as to the literature commenting how best an organization is to foster the development of soft skills.
-All of the categories have benefits, though specific attention should be paid to the promotion of curiosity, creativity, collaboration, and adaptability.
-These have been chosen as they align well with industry best practices for modern IT organizations, which promote [experimentation](https://itrevolution.com/three-ways-revisited-devops-handbook/) (curiosity + creative thinking), [collaboration](https://www.thoughtworks.com/insights/blog/demystifying-conways-law), and [adaptability (or agility)](https://www.agilealliance.org/agile101/).
+All of the categories have benefits, though specific attention should be paid to the promotion of curiosity, adaptability, and ethics.
+These have been chosen as they align well with industry best practices for modern IT organizations, which promote [experimentation](https://itrevolution.com/three-ways-revisited-devops-handbook/) (curiosity + creative thinking) and [adaptability (or agility)](https://www.agilealliance.org/agile101/).